SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

     -> someStructure.someNumber = 55
     -> print(someStructure.$someNumber)
     <- true

-..
-FIXME It looks like a rule changed or is now being enforced that causes the "private var number" line above to make the systhesized initializer private, which is a problem because the property wrapper is internal.

 Writing ``someStructure.$someNumber`` accesses the wrapper's projected value.
 After storing a small number like four,